Average-stu/Average-stu/README.md

 - 🔭 I’m currently working on Bot that will help me in making my cyber-security work easy 🤣
 - 🌱 I’m currently learning everything xd
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other cyber-security enthusiast
 - 🥅 2020 Goals: Want to start contribute to Open Source projects
 - ⚡ Fun fact: I love to listen to Rap music